Hard Labels In! Rethinking the Role of Hard Labels in Mitigating Local Semantic Drift: Introduction

-{\bf Hard labels as a corrective signal.} In contrast, hard labels are content-agnostic and immune to local visual ambiguity.
+\textbf{Hard labels as a corrective signal.} In contrast, hard labels are content-invariant or independent and immune to local visual ambiguity.
 While they lack the fine-grained information encoded in soft labels, they provide a stable supervisory anchor tied to the ground-truth semantic identity of the image.
 This raises a key insight: hard labels, if carefully integrated, could serve as corrective signals to calibrate soft-label supervision and mitigate semantic drift.
 Surprisingly, this potential has been largely overlooked in the literature, where hard labels are often considered too coarse or discarded entirely in favor of soft labels.
 From a theoretical perspective, we further guarantee that proper joint training with soft and hard labels does not introduce gradient inconsistencies that would hinder optimization.
 On the contrary, the controlled fluctuations arising from hard-label supervision inject additional information, boosting the learning of new knowledge beyond what soft labels alone can provide.
+On large-scale ImageNet-1K, our method achieves 42.7\% accuracy with only 285M soft-label storage (reduces by {\bf 100$\times$}), outperforming prior state-of-the-art LPLD by 9.0\%.

-\textbf{Our contributions.} We revisit the role of hard labels in dataset distillation and introduce a hybrid training paradigm, \textbf{H}ard Label for \textbf{A}lleviating \textbf{L}ocal Semantic \textbf{D}rift (\name{}).
-Our key idea is to strategically incorporate hard labels to recalibrate the semantic space of image crops while preserving the nuanced information provided by soft labels.
-We theoretically show that limited soft labels inevitably induce semantic drift and mathematically demonstrate how hard labels mitigate this effect.
-Extensive experiments across multiple benchmarks confirm that \name{} reduces distribution mismatch and improves generalization, even under \emph{aggressive soft-label compression}.
+\textbf{Our contributions.} 1) We revisit the role of hard labels in dataset distillation and introduce a hybrid training paradigm, \textbf{H}ard Label for \textbf{A}lleviating \textbf{L}ocal Semantic \textbf{D}rift (\name{}).
+2) Our key idea is to strategically incorporate hard labels to recalibrate the semantic space of image crops while preserving the nuanced information provided by soft labels.
+3) We theoretically show that limited soft labels inevitably induce semantic drift and mathematically demonstrate how hard labels mitigate this effect.
+4) Extensive experiments across multiple benchmarks confirm that \name{} reduces distribution mismatch and improves generalization, even under \emph{aggressive soft-label compression}.